 What is a "keuring"?

-In short, it's the Dutch (Western Frisian) word for "inspection" and it's only open to KFPS registered horses in the Main Book or B-Book I. There are other inspections carried out within other organizations, but for the sake of this breeding program, we are only referring to the ones conducted by the KFPS/FHANA.
+In short, it's the Dutch (Western Frisian) word for "inspection" and, currently, it's only open to KFPS registered horses in the Main Book or B-Book I. There are other inspections carried out within other organizations, but for the sake of this breeding program, we are only referring to the ones conducted by the KFPS/FHANA.

-A couple times during the year, Dutch judges are flown over to the USA from the Netherlands to inspect the Friesian horses here.
+A couple times during the year, Dutch judges are flown over to the USA from the Netherlands to inspect the horses.
 The judges have spent many hours upon many years learning and studying what to look for when viewing each individual.
 Upon being graded, you will receive a linear score sheet of different elements in movement and conformation and how your horse rated in each of those areas.

 Class entry will vary based on the horse's age, sex, and if they are performing under saddle or in harness for their IBOPS or AFBP.
 You can read more about those >>HERE<<.

-In short, it's the Dutch (Western Frisian) word for "inspection" and it's only open to KFPS registered horses in the Main Book or B-Book I. There are other inspections carried out within other organizations, but for the sake of this breeding program, we are only referring to the ones conducted by the KFPS/FHANA.
+In short, it's the Dutch (Western Frisian) word for "inspection" and, currently, it's only open to KFPS registered horses in the Main Book or B-Book I. There are other inspections carried out within other organizations, but for the sake of this breeding program, we are only referring to the ones conducted by the KFPS/FHANA.

-A couple times during the year, Dutch judges are flown over to the USA from the Netherlands to inspect the Friesian horses here.
+A couple times during the year, Dutch judges are flown over to the USA from the Netherlands to inspect the horses.
 The judges have spent many hours upon many years learning and studying what to look for when viewing each individual.
 Upon being graded, you will receive a linear score sheet of different elements in movement and conformation and how your horse rated in each of those areas.

 Class entry will vary based on the horse's age, sex, and if they are performing under saddle or in harness for their IBOPS or AFBP.
 You can read more about those >>HERE<<.